eshaikho/haplotypeClassifier/README.md

 ### Installing

-Download the hapClassifier script and save it in the directory that contains the file you need to classify and run the following example commands:
+Download the hapClassifier script and save it in the directory that contains the file you need to classify and run the following command:

 **Run the classifier**
 ```
 python hapClassifier.py input_file(bgzipped and tabix indexed file) output_file(the name of the file)

+python hapClassifier.py example.vcf.gz example2_output.txt

 ```
+You can run the above example using the example data (example.vcf.gz), example2_output.txt should be as same as the output example.

 ## Author